Jeff Buckley’s 1976 Gibson Les Paul Customaccess_time First seen circa 1995

 As it turns out, according to Jeff’s friend, Jason Hamel, who was kind enough to provide some details about the guitar, the first guitar was actually a copy/knockoff.
 Therefore, it had nothing to do with this second Gibson Les Paul Custom.

 Jeff’s Second Les Paul

 In 1995 Jeff started using a black Gibson Les Paul Custom.
 According to the info provided by The Rock & Roll Hall of Fame Museum, who now own the guitar, it was purchased that same year by Jeff in a Wisconsin state guitar shop [Intimate Audio – Jeff Buckley Tribute].Embed from Getty Images

-Jeff used this Les Paul couple of times live mostly in 1995.
+Jeff used this Les Paul a couple of times live, mostly in 1995.
 It was seen during a concert played at the Asbury Park, New Jersey, and during the Glastonbury Festival in Britain.

 Gibson Les Paul Today